Dover-Based Plane Evacuates 640 Afghan Citizens After Taliban Takeover In Viral Photo

 A U.S. Air Force C-17 evacuated 640 Afghan citizens on Sunday night.

-Flight-tracking software shows the plane belongs to the 436th Airlift Wing, based at Dover Air Force Base in Delaware.MORE NEWS: School District of Philadelphia Students Vaccinated At Philadelphia Zoo
+Flight-tracking software shows the plane belongs to the 436th Airlift Wing, based at Dover Air Force Base in Delaware.MORE NEWS: 15-Year-Old Girl Shot In Head By Stray Gunfire At Jerome Brown Playground In Tioga, Philadelphia Police Say

 The evacuation mission runs until Aug.
 31.